Quantum simulation with hybrid tensor networks: Hybrid tree tensor networks

-The value of $C_q$ depends on the bond dimension of the connection between two nodes and the number of samples required for suppressing shot noise to a desired accuracy $\varepsilon$.
-The value of $C_c$ depends on the choice of the classical tensor network and the bond dimension as well.
-Suppose the bond dimension of each contracted index is upper bounded by $\chi$, then we have $C_q=\mathcal O(\chi^2/\varepsilon^2)$ and $C_c=\mathcal O(t\chi^4)$ for MPS.
-Therefore, we have \begin{proposition} Consider a $(D,t)$-hybrid tree tensor network with quantum tensors and classical MPS tensor networks with bond dimension $\chi$.
-The cost evaluating the expectation values of local observables is at most $\mathcal O(t^{D-1}(\chi^2/\varepsilon^2 + t\chi^4)$ or $\mathcal O(N(\chi^2/\varepsilon^2 + t\chi^4))$. \end{proposition} Note that here we regard the cost of classical and quantum tensor contractions to be the same and add them together to be the total cost.
+Some remarks are as follows.
+It looks like that the quantum tensor does not reduce the cost too much compared with the classical tensor, that is, $\kappa^2$ compared with $\kappa^4$.
+Actually, this is not true.
+The quantum tensor in our hybrid TTN can express more complicated quantum correlations, as illustrated in Sec.~\ref{SM:EntCo}.
+If one substitutes this quantum tensor with a classical tensor say MPS, the new bound dimension of the classical tensor denoted by $\kappa'$ could be much larger than $\kappa$, hence leading to a significantly larger cost.
+This is the major quantum advantage of our hybrid TN framework.
+Note that here we regard the cost of classical and quantum tensor contractions to be the same and add them together to be the total cost.
 In practice, classical and quantum computation are independently run on a classical and a quantum processor, so they are totally parallel.
-If we only focus on the resource cost for the quantum processor, the cost scales as $\mathcal O(N(\chi^2/\varepsilon^2))$, which is linear to the number of qubits and polynomial to the bound dimension and inverse polynomial to the simulation accuracy.
+If we only focus on the resource cost for the quantum processor, the cost scales as $\mathcal O(N(\kappa^2/\varepsilon^2))$, which is linear to the number of qubits and polynomial to the bound dimension and inverse polynomial to the simulation accuracy.